PX4/PX4-Autopilot/nuttx/configs/xtrs/README.txt

-  o Getting a TRS80 emulator and DOS disks o Loading an executable into xtrs o Configuring NuttX o SDCC o Building the SDCC toolchain o SDCC Update o Newer SDCC Versions
+  o Getting a TRS80 emulator and DOS disks o Loading an executable into xtrs o Configuring NuttX o Reconfiguring NuttX o Reconfiguring for Linux, OSX, or Cygwin o SDCC o Building the SDCC toolchain

 Getting a TRS80 emulator and DOS disks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^